Colorado HOA Forum HOA HOMEOWNER ADVOCATES

 Limit the amount of special assessments without homeowner vote Preclude HOAs from entering into any non-routine litigation without homeowner approval

-Election and voting reform including banning default proxies to Boards, hoarding proxy ballots and preclude Board members from being involved in the receipt of any proxy
+Election and voting reform including banning default proxies to Boards, hoarding proxy ballots and preclude Board members from being involved in the receipt of any proxy.
+Allow for on-line voting.

 Disclosure of Metro District debt on property as part of home closing process